 Evans and Doherty

-who will play from 8:30pm until the fireworks go off at dusk
+who played from 8:30pm until the fireworks were set off at dusk

 (about 10:15pm).
 Local favourites such as Eric Fresia and

-his family and Alicia Putnam and her family will be playing at
+his family and Alicia Putnam and her family played at

 6pm and 7:15pm.
 The popular Friday night Chatterbox house

-band, the Abandoned House Band, will open the stage at 4pm
+band, the Abandoned House Band, opened the stage at 4pm

 followed by Sweet Addictions from Amherst at 5pm.